MattGri/blog-website/README.md

 # Project Overview 🎉

-A blog website in which you can create account and sign in.
-After you're logged in, you can create a post and delete it.
-When you create a post it will show the author of the post.
+A blog website where you can create an account and sign in.
+Once logged in, you can create and delete posts.
+The author of each post will be displayed.

 # Technologies 🔧